 Marc Williams is an ethnobiologist.
 He has studied the people, plant, mushroom, microbe connection intensively while learning to employ botanicals and other life forms for food, medicine, and beauty.
 His training includes a Bachelor's degree in Environmental Studies concentrating in Sustainable Agriculture with a minor in Business from Warren Wilson College and a Master’s degree in Appalachian Studies concentrating in Sustainable Development with a minor in Geography and Planning from Appalachian State University.
 He has spent close to two decades working at a multitude of restaurants and various farms.
-His travels include adventures through 28 countries in North/Central/South America and Europe and all 50 of the United States.
-Marc has visited over 170 botanical gardens and research institutions during this process while taking tens of thousands of pictures of representative plants.
+He has travelled throughout 29 countries in Central/North/South America and Europe and all 50 of the United States.
+Marc has visited over 200 botanical gardens and research institutions during this process while taking tens of thousands of pictures of representative plants.
 He is also Executive Director of Plants and Healers International www.plantsandhealers.org and on the Board of Directors of the Appalachian Institute for Mountain Studies.
-He has taught hundreds of classes to thousands of students about the marvelous world of plants, people and their interface while working with over 60 organizations in the last few years and online at the website www.botanyeveryday.com.
+He has taught hundreds of classes about the marvelous world of people and their interface with other organisms while working with over 70 organizations in the last few years and online at the website here.
 Marc's greatest hope is that this effort may help improve our current challenging global ecological situation.

 You can view Marc's resume by clicking on the underlined link here.

 Frank Cook taught an online class using the book Botany in a Day for 9 years.
 Frank left his physical body on August 19th 2009.
 This website was fueled by an inspiration to continue his work educating the public about botany.
 Frank taught thousands of people to appreciate plants and each other in the time that he graced us with his presence on the planet.
 It is still hard to characterize in words what this great man means to the world and the discipline of Ethnobotany.